end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ## Dev Rules

-* You have to configure a DNS to send any requests from your host to VM (IP fixed at 192.168.50.4).
+* You have to configure a local dns (see further) to send any requests from your host to VM (IP fixed at 192.168.50.4)
 * A reverse proxy is included into vagrantbox to route the request (*.cloudunit.dev) to the right app.
 * You use your favorite idea (intellij, Eclipse) to develop the maven project into 'cloudunit/cu-manager'.
 * You run the project with an embedded tomcat via maven tasks (tomcat:run).
 No need to install Tomcat locally.